MoeAbdelrazek/moe-tech-portfolio/README.md

 ### 🔹 Contact Manager (CLI)
 A command-line tool to add, view, search, and delete contacts.
 Built using loops, conditionals, functions, and string handling—no external libraries required.

+### 🔹 Filename Cleaner (CLI)
+A command-line tool that cleans up messy filenames by trimming whitespace, replacing spaces with underscores, and converting to lowercase.
+Built using string methods, loops, and user input handling.